aleph2c/learning_xslt_with_python/README.md

 are some problems with this library:

 - The ``saxonche`` library's documentation is incomplete and wrong.
 If you try to follow their instructions your program won't run.
-But, their are working versions of their python examples in the ``/oneal`` folder of this repo.
+But their are working versions of their python examples in the ``/oneal`` folder of this repo.

 - The error messages from incorrect xsl compilations are turned off by default